Skip to content

 wget -qO- https://carthage.software/mago.sh | bash

 You can always download a pre-compiled binary directly from our GitHub Releases page.
-This is the recommended method for Windows and other systems not covered above.
+This is the recommended method for Windows and a reliable fallback for other systems.

 2. Download the appropriate archive for your operating system (e.g., mago-x86_64-pc-windows-msvc.zip for Windows).